SOM-Research/CMS-Headless-Modeling/README.md

 ## Installation

-In the Eclipse installation go to Help - Install New Software - and... (pending to be published)

 1 - Clone this code

 2 - Import it in your Eclipse Project

-3 - Launch as a Eclipse application
+3 - Launch your project as a Eclipse application

 ## Usage and Examples